idvorkin/idvorkin.github.io/_posts/2017-10-07-physical-health.md

 Other stuff:

-- How got lucky to re-start it as started by running, but calf injury made this happen
+- How I got lucky to re-start it as started by running, but calf injury made this happen
 - Used to do infinite elliptical
 - Show impact on HRV and Resting Heart Rate
-- How quickly need to scale up the intensity.
+- How quickly you need to scale up the intensity.
 - The goal is not "muscle strength", it's cardio strength, so back down when you hit your HR max, regardless of how tired you are.

 #### My body part really hurts, what should I do?